sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-27-timeseriesforecasting.md

 1) Numerical information about the past is available;
 2) It is reasonable to assume that some aspects of the past patterns will continue into the future.

   Most quantitative forecasting problems use either time series data (collected at regular intervals over time) or cross-sectional data (collected at a single point in time).
-In this post, we will explore time series techniques and show snippets to visualize and implement these method.
+In this post, we will explore time series techniques and show snippets to visualize and implement these methods.

 ## Problem Motivation
   Forecasts based on temperature are important to agriculture, and therefore to traders within commodity markets.
 They are used by utility companies to estimate demand over coming days.
 Also, they help determine future climate expectations.
 Our main motivation behind this exercise is to present a feasible time series model to forecast the weekly average temperature in Austin, Texas.